ffd8/P5LIVE/README.md

 - Theme, select custom styling of code.

 ### COMPILING
-There's now two modes of compiling in P5LIVE, soft and hard.
+There are two modes of compiling in P5LIVE:
-softCompile (default) `CTRL + ENTER`, overwrites function where cursor is (smooth refresh).
+- softCompile, `CTRL + ENTER`, (default) replaces changed functions (smooth refresh).
-hardCompile (`CTRL + SHIFT + ENTER`), forces entire sketch to recompile.
+- hardCompile, `CTRL + SHIFT + ENTER`, forces entire sketch to recompile.

+Changes to global variables and `setup()` automatically perform a hardCompile since the entire sketch needs it.
+For smooth transitions, be sure to change values within `draw()` or other custom functions.
+This is especially useful if using loaded assets or drawing without a background during a performance, as it allows things to keep flowing.
+If in doubt or not seeing changes, run a hardCompile.

 ### SNIPPETS
 Add custom snippets to '/includes/demos/P5L_snippets.json'.